-The applicants brought the case before the ECtHR in April 2016, claiming that several rights of the European Convention on Human Rights (ECHR) had been breached because the Bulgarian authorities had failed in their obligations to protect them against such treatment and to conduct an investigation.
-Their case was unanimously dismissed by the ECtHR’s Chamber judgment of 17 January 2019.
+The applicants brought the case before the ECHR in April 2016, claiming that several rights of the European Convention on Human Rights had been breached because the Bulgarian authorities had failed in their obligations to protect them against such treatment and to conduct an investigation.
+Their case was unanimously dismissed by the ECHR’s Chamber judgment of 17 January 2019.

-However, today’s judgment concluded that there had been a breach of the procedural obligations inherent in Article 3 ECHR, because the Bulgarian authorities had failed to (i) make use of the available investigation and international cooperation mechanisms, (ii) take all reasonable measures to shed light on the facts of the case, and (iii) undertake a full and careful analysis of the evidence before them.
-According to the ECtHR, these omissions were enough to conclude that the investigation carried out had not been effective for the purposes of Article 3 ECHR.
+However, the judgment concluded that there had been a breach of the procedural obligations inherent in Article 3 ECHR, because the Bulgarian authorities had failed to make use of the available investigation and international cooperation mechanisms, take all reasonable measures to shed light on the facts of the case, and undertake a full and careful analysis of the evidence before them.
+According to the ECHR, these omissions were enough to conclude that the investigation carried out had not been effective for the purposes of Article 3 ECHR.